-It is important to be well versed in maintaining and repurposing private water sources, both for safety and to get the most out of your resources.
+Therefore, it’s important to be well-versed in repurposing private water sources for safety and to get the most out of your resources.

 How to Find a Well on Your Property

-There are a few common signs that a landowner should look out for that could signal the existence of a well.
-It is best practice to look out for any wells that have gone out of service, especially before personal use of, or development on that land.
+There are a few common indicators that could signal the existence of an old and unused well.
+It’s best practice to look out for any wells that have gone out of service.

-First, obtain documentation regarding the use of the land prior to current ownership.
-This should focus on water sources and use – even if known sources have been replaced.
-Documents useful for this purpose would include:
+First, obtain documentation regarding the use of the land prior to current ownership, which would inform you on water sources and their use:

 Depressions or Pits in The Ground